dharvey242/Home-Assistant-NZXT-LEDS/README.md

 A branch from SAM CROSS - https://gitlab.com/fsamjcross/nzxt-hue-home-homeassistant ALL credit to Sam for the initial work on this project.
 I have merely edited some minor parameters.

+NOTE - Look through the uploaded files to change file paths and IP addresses to your requirements

 Step by step guide to providing users with the option to change the LED colours on their NZXT pc running V2 Firmware.

 1. download https://github.com/liquidctl/liquidctl